mcogswell/mcogswell.github.com/cat_vis/index.md

 There are lots face detectors (even in `conv4`!), some sort of pattern that seems to find noses (`conv4_265`), and another eye detector.
-I didn't try to find the redundant face and eye detectors, they just occur quite frequently.
-There seems to be a difference in the amount of complexity and context around the eyes and faces, with more complexity and context in deeper layers.
+I didn't try to find the redundant face and eye detectors, they just seem to occur quite frequently.
+There's also a noticable difference in the amount of complexity and context around the eyes and faces, with more complexity and context in deeper layers.

+> dog faces + nose + eye + ... = dog face

 I'm still interested in faces, so let's look at `conv4_371`.
 We'll throw out 2 neurons

 <figure markdown="1">